 The Business Challenge

-As proponents for the value and business insights data can provide if properly harnessed: these outdated ways just won't do.
+As proponents for the value and business insights data can provide if properly harnessed, we're telling you that these outdated ways just won't do.

-To address this, we'll be using some of the upcoming Physical Records Management features for cloud-based solution Collabspace to exemplify how using the right tool can eliminate frustration felt with previous systems around RM practices for physical items.
+To address this, we'll be using some of the upcoming Physical Records Management features for cloud-based solution Collabspace CONTINUUM to exemplify how using the right tool can eliminate frustrations felt with previous systems when managing physical records.

 Collabspace allows users to manage their electronic and physical records from one place.
 For records managers, this means a centralized file plan, retention policies, access controls, and disposition approvals consistent for both electronic and physical content.
 For other end users, this is about findability: internet-like searching of the information to make locating and circulating physical items as quick and simple as possible.

 We've already provided a demo showing how on-premise solution, Collabware CLM, provides unified search and integration of organizations' physical items file plans, retention policies, and disposition approvals.
 Now let's cover the physical record management features available in the Cloud with Collabspace Continuum.

 With a solution like Collabspace, users have access to a visual representation of their physical records.
 Record managers can replicate physical record storage locations that exist in the real world and compile records and locations into a physical records library.
 The physical records library has a tree-like navigation structure allowing for a very fine level of detail, demonstrated in the image below:

 Physical Libraries are built upon the concepts of content and containers.
 Physical content represents physical items such as records which require retention and disposition schedules.

 Containers, on the other hand, handle permissions for access and circulation of content stored in containers.
 Containers aren’t only items that store content but can be anything: replicating physical infrastructure such as shelves, aisles, rooms, floors, or buildings.